 Tourist information Crete: Crete is the southernmost and largest island in Greece and has a Mediterranean climate.
 Crete is large enough that everyone can find something interesting to do.
-The island is divided into four regional units: Chania, Rethymnon, Heraklion and Lassithi.
+The island has four regional units: Chania, Rethymnon, Heraklion and Lassithi.
 The westernmost region is Chania.
 A beautiful region with the most known places to visit: Samaria gorge, the town of Chania and the stunning beaches Balos and Elafonisi.
 Travelling eastwards follows the region of Rethymnon, with certainly Rethymnon city being worth a visit.
 Especially the picturesque Venetian harbour and the old Turkish part of the town attract most visitors.

 Then follows the Heraklion region with the city of Heraklion, which is also the capital of Crete.
 The excavated palace of Knossos is just outside the city.
 On the north coast of this province are the most tourist resorts.
 Easternmost is the region of Lasithi with its capital Agios Nikolaos.
 On this side of the island are Spinalonga, the former leper island and palm beach Vai surely the most famous sights to visit.
 In general the roads are very good on Crete and from west to east is a long highway (E75).
 In the towns of Chania and Heraklion is an international airport.

 Tourist information Crete – General information about Crete